Thermal Operations in general are not memoryless: Arbitrary energy change cycle.

-And this occurs with product of the two probabilities of the conditions (one from stage I and the second form stage III) and the probability $p_\text{II}$.
-Let us emphasize here that because the stages I, II and III are separated by thermalizations, the three events are independent, and therefore we can take the product of the probabilities as the probability of the total event.
+This inequality holds with probability equal to the product of the probabilities of the corresponding conditioning events: one arising from stage~(I), one from stage~(III), and the probability associated with stage~(II) (greater than $\eta$).
+Let us emphasize that, since stages~(I), (II), and~(III) are separated by full thermalizations, the corresponding events are independent.
+Therefore, the probability of the total event is given by the product of the individual probabilities.

-Thus, the key will now be to show the inequality \eqref{eq:WF}, i.e., that in stage II, with probability bounded away from zero, one gets only a little bit more work than the free energy difference.
-This is quite challenging.
-If the work variable was strongly concentrated around the mean, then we could directly make use of some concentration theorems from probability theory.
-However, the work variable can be far away from the average.
-In particular, its variance may not be negligible at all.
-Ultimately, we will use some concentration inequalities, but the reasoning will be much more involved.

-To explain our approach to tackle this problem let us consider part of the process in Fig.\ \ref{fig:outline}.

-We depicted there the path in red (note that the path crosses Gibbs only when changing from vertical to horizontal, unlike in the generic path of Fig.\ \ref{fig:Gibbs-general}.
-In the next section, we shall argue, that one can restrict to such paths without loss of generality).
-There are two parts: when the Gibbs curve goes up, the energy level goes down, hence work is positive (we denote it by $(+)$).
-When Gibbs curve goes down, then the level goes up, and the work is negative (this region we denote by $(-)$.
-Now, the ``signed area'' below the red curve is average work.
-Here ``signed area'' means that in $(-)$ region we take it with minus sign and in $(+)$ we take it with plus sign.

-Recall that our goal is to show that with some probability work will be smaller than $\Delta F$ (here $\Delta F$ denotes free energy change for just this part, and ultimately we shall apply the same argument to the whole $\Delta F_\text{II}$).
-To this end, observe that $\Delta F$ is the area below the Gibbs curve.
-So we obtain

-\begin{observation} The average work is smaller than $\Delta F$ by the area $A$ (now standard, not ``signed'') of the sum of a triangle like pieces, shaded in blue in Fig.\ \ref{fig:outline}. \end{observation}

-Indeed, in the $(-)$ part the ``signed area'' is negative, therefore the free energy difference $\Delta F_{(-)}$ in this part is negative but less negative than the average work $\<\Delta W_{(-)}\>$ in this part just by the area of the ``triangles''.
-In the $(+)$ part the free energy difference is positive, and it is larger than $\<\Delta W_{(+)}\>$ again by the area of ``triangles''.

-Since we are going to use some concentration inequalities, we are interested in the variance and may want it to be small.
-Unfortunately, the variance can grow indefinitely.
-Indeed, in the picture, we see just a piece of the path, while the total process can be an arbitrarily long chain of such pieces.
-Normally, in statistical physics, a growing variance is fine, because it usually grows with a number of systems like $\sqrt{n}$ while the average grows like $n$.
-This gives a strong concentration.
-Here we do not have a priori any such relation.